mhfowler/canalswans-gatsby/content/blog/the-origin-of-maps/the-origin-of-maps-old-draft.md

 >like imagining a UI based on blank screen
 >the only ideas that surface are the ideas that originate from you

+In the past year, I experienced a variety of ups and downs, and its hard to say what can really be attributed to using a flip-phone.

-Since December 4th I have been using a smart phone again.
-Its a relief in many ways, but I still believe in the potential of more mindfully using (and not using) technology as a healing practice.
+Since December 4th I am using my iPhone again, and it is a relief in many ways, but I still believe in the potential of more mindfully using (and not using) technology as a healing practice.

+A recurring theme of the year was that if I was feeling bad I tended to blame it on the flip-phone, and if I was feeling good then I felt like the flip-phone was a great idea.

+This was my note from May 7th:

+>5/7/19 (tuesday)
+>speaking with petja about how when I am feeling bad I blame my phone
+>(i am alienated, i have no friends etc.),
+>but when I am feeling good
+>my life feels full and it seems like I have no problem
+>petja says “i have friends, i am doing ok”

+Unfortunately, only the Auslanderbehorde (the German Foreigner’s office which grants Visas) is institutionally verified to really say if I’m doing OK or not.

+In the absence of their official opinion, I will leave that for the wind to debate.

-For me, using a flip-phone was an effort to call into question what is truly nourishing without passively accepting the status quo.
+For me using a flip-phone was primarily a ritual in tribute to mindfulness and a form of direct action to call into question what is truly nourishing.

 —